UK announces public inquiry into woman’s Novichok death | DW | 18.11.2021

 Novichok was developed in the Soviet Union during the Cold War.

 London claims Russia was behind the attack on Skripal in March 2018.
 UK prosecutors have charged three Russians with attempting to kill Skripal and his daughter.
+Its alleged the three men were working for Russian intelligence and had traveled to the UK in order to target the Skripals.
 Moscow denies involvement.

+In September, the coroner presiding over the inquest into Sturgess' death, Heather Hallett, formally requested that the probe be turned into a public inquiry in order to consider any role played by the Russian government.

+Lawyer Adam Straw who represents the Sturgess family said the "overriding concern is to ensure the truth of how Ms. Sturgess died is established."